loernwerk/loernwerk/README.md

 - `SSL_CERTFILE`: File containing the certificate used for SSL encryption.
 If undefined, HTTPS server wont be started.
 - `SSL_PORT`: Port under which the HTTPS server should be started.
 Default: 5443.
 - `SSL_CAFILE`: CA File to be used for SSL encryption.
 Optional.
+- `DISABLE_HTTP`: If set, the HTTP server wont be started and therefore disabled.

 ## Command reference